 IMR = annual infra-marginal rents, in dollars.
 In the case of a resource that has indicated in the submission of a Static De-List Bid that the resource will not be participating in the energy and ancillary services markets during the Capacity Commitment Period, this value shall be calculated by subtracting all submitted cost data representing the cumulative actual cost of production (total expenses related to the

-production of energy, e.g. fuel, actual consumables such as chemicals and water, and, if quantified, incremental labor and maintenance) from the Existing Generating Capacity Resource’s total ISO market revenues.
+production of energy, e.g. fuel, actual consumables such as chemicals and water, and, if quantified, incremental labor and maintenance) from the Existing Generating Capacity Resource’s annual expected market revenues.
 In the case of a resource that has not indicated in the submission of a Static De-List Bid that the resource will not be participating in the energy and ancillary services markets during the Capacity Commitment Period, this value shall be $0.00.
-As soon as practicable, the resource’s total ISO market revenues used in this calculation shall be calculated by the ISO and available to the Lead Market Participant upon request.

-PER = resource-specific annual peak energy rents, in dollars.
-As soon as practicable, this value shall be calculated by the ISO and available to the Lead Market Participant upon request.

-At the option of the Lead Market Participant, the cumulative production costs for each of the most recent three Capacity Commitment Periods may be submitted and the annual infra-marginal rents calculated for each year.
-The Lead Market Participant may then specify two of the three years to be averaged and subsequently used as the IMR value.
-Upon exercising such option, the PER value used shall be an average of the PER values for the two years selected
+NOTE: PER is no longer part of the market design

 InfIndex = inflation index. infIndex = (1 + i)4